 In this guide, you'll find a list of the five most affordable places in the Magnolia State.

 If you're looking for a low-cost place to purchase your Mississippi home, check out these five places recognized for their low cost of living.

 Affordable home prices and low property taxes make becoming a homeowner easier on a low budget.
 But no matter the price of the home you buy, shopping around for the best mortgage rates helps you keep interest costs and total debt as low as possible as you pay off your loan.
-Check out our mortgage calculator to help you estimate your monthly payment, including principal, interest, insurance, taxes, and PMI.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.